 Change the pattern or the direction of the pavers to define different areas, such as having a circular area beneath a patio dining table, and a straight set brick pattern leading down a path to a gazebo.

 Picking a Pattern

 Another important decision that you’ll need to make before laying your pavers is the pattern.
 There are a multitude of paver patterns to choose from.

-Whether you’re doing it by yourself or using a bonded contractor to lay paving on your property, you’re making a great choice and improving the value of your home significantly.
+Whether you’re doing it by yourself or using a bonded contractor to lay pavers, you’re making a great choice and improving the value of your home significantly.

-To be informed about costs and materials for your project, it’s important to take good measurements so that you can get an accurate estimate either from a contractor or from your building supply store.
+To be informed about costs and materials for your project, be sure to take good measurements so that you can get an accurate estimate either from a contractor or from your building supply store.
 Our helpful construction calculators can help you design the perfect paver project for your property, as well as many other home improvement projects.